Agent signing keypair

 Plaintext exists for the seconds it takes to encrypt or use.
 Outside those moments, the credential is ciphertext.
 The proxy is stateless across calls.

-The OAuth callback returns a token to AgentValet’s edge over TLS.
+The OAuth callback returns a token to AgentValet's edge over TLS.
 The token exists in memory only.
-We immediately generate a fresh per-credential DEK, encrypt the token, wrap the DEK using the tenant’s KEK in the HSM, then forget both plaintexts.
+We immediately generate a fresh per-credential DEK, encrypt the token, wrap the DEK using the tenant's KEK, then forget both plaintexts.

 Only the encrypted credential, the wrapped DEK, the IVs and tags, and a reference to the KEK version are stored.
 Postgres Row Level Security enforces that one tenant cannot see another's rows even with a stolen connection string.